wp-plugins/subscribe2/ReadMe.txt

 * Minor layout update to Widget Settings
 * Fix for non-sending notifications for pages - proposed by ctcdesign
 * Fix for a translation domain error in admin/settings.php - proposed by monpelaud
+* Fix for deprecated is_blog_user() function on Multisite installs - proposed by hallcp
+* Extend Subscribe2 database table to collect additional data to meet DreamHost privacy policy - thanks to matt, joshukraine and Dreamhost

 = Version 8.5 by Matthew Robinson =